visier/connector-python/README.md

 $ source .env
 ```

+## Jupyter notebooks
+Though Jupyter notebooks and lab are well suited to running Visier connector code, the use of OS-level environment variables may not be ideal for many users.
+For this purpose and since version `0.9.9`,
 ## Connector Separation
 As of version `0.9.5`, the Python connector has separated the API calls from the `VisierSession` object.
 As a result of this change, the query execution methods on the `VisierSession` have been deprecated and will be subject to removal in a future release.